mind-inria/hidimstat/tools/release/How_to_release.md

 The main branch is used for the ongoing work on the next major release.
 For a major revision, a new branch should be create from scratch or from a commit of main.
 For a modification of a previous release, the modification should be pushed on the branch associate to it.
-      # TODO check if it's necesary to have a script release/build_packages.py
+      # TODO check if it's necessary to have a script release/build_packages.py

 0. [Check if today is a good day for releasing](https://shouldideploy.today/)